Turaida Museum Reserve

 Turaida Museum Reserve information

-The centrepiece of Sigulda’s Turaida Museum Reserve is the stunning Turaida Castle , a red-brick archbishop’s castle founded in 1214 on the site of a Liv stronghold.
-It’s no surprise that Turaida means ‘God’s Garden’ in ancient Livonian; the castle’s position on an enviable knoll is nothing short of a fairy tale.
-A museum inside the castle’s 15th-century granary offers a rather interesting account of the Livonian state from 1319 to 1561, and additional exhibitions can be viewed in the 42m-high Donjon Tower , and the castle’s western and southern towers.
+Turaida means ‘God’s Garden’ in ancient Livonian, and this green knoll capped with a fairy-tale castle is certainly a heavenly place.
+The red-brick castle with its tall cylindrical tower was built in 1214 on the site of a Liv stronghold.
+A museum inside the castle’s 15th-century granary offers an interesting account of the Livonian state from 1319 to 1561, and additional exhibitions can be viewed in the 42m-high Donjon Tower, and the castle’s western and southern towers.

-The rest of the reserve features a variety of houses that have been transformed into small galleries and exhibits.
+The rest of the reserve features a variety of buildings that have been transformed into small galleries and exhibits.
 It’s worth stopping by the smith house where you can try forging metal.
 There is a real blacksmith on hand who rents out the space from the reserve – he sells his crafts, and guests can try pounding Liv pagan symbols into small chunks of iron.
-As you make your way to the castle, don’t forget to pay your respects to ill-fated Maija Roze at her onyx headstone, which bears the inscription ‘Turaidas Roze 1601–1620’.
-The hillside behind her tombstone is known as Daina Hill (Dainu kalns) and shelters the Daina Hill Song Garden .
-The daina (poetic folk song) is a major Latvian tradition, and the hillside is dotted with sculptures dedicated to epic Latvian heroes immortalised in the dainas .
-These sculptures were actually created during the communist times, and in order to create these distinctly Latvian pieces, the sculptors had to make one item dedicated to the Soviet regime – it’s the sculpture of a strong man.